 Edit is used for project editing functions (cut, paste, delete, rename) and for adding/deleting project components like Science Goals of SB parameters.
-Note that the availability of the function depends on which component of a project has been selected.
+On Linux, the modifier key is Ctrl, whilst on a Mac it is the Command key.
+On both systems, Ctrl-A will highlight all the text contained within a text field.

-- Cut: Cut a selected Science Goal or Scheduling Block item. - Copy: Copy a selected Science Goal or Scheduling Block item.
-The copied item will turn pink. - Paste: Paste a copied item. - Rename: Rename various Project tree items.

-- New Phase 1 Science Goal: Create a new Phase-1 Science Goal. - New Phase 2 Science Goal: Create a new Phase-2 Science Goal. - Add Observatory Setup: Add a special Observatory setup as part of the Science Plan.
+- Cut: Cut highlighted text from a text field. - Copy: Copy some highlighted text or an item from the Project Tree (the latter will turn pink). - Paste: Paste copied text into a text field, or a Project Tree item into a folder e.g. a copied Phase-1 Science Goal into the Planned Observing folder. - Rename: Rename various Project tree items. - New Phase 1 Science Goal: Create a new Phase-1 Science Goal. - New Phase 2 Science Goal: Create a new Phase-2 Science Goal. - Add Observatory Setup: Add a special Observatory setup as part of the Science Plan.
 Observatory setups can be: Holography setup, Astro-Holography setup, Optical Pointing Science Goal, Radiometric Pointing Goal, Baseline Calibration Goal, Calibration Survey Goal. - Add ...: Add a component to the Project Structure (OUS, SB, Target, etc.). - Attach/Detach ...: Attach/detach a SB Field Source, Instrument Setup or Observing Parameter to/from a SB Target. - Delete: Delete a selected Science Goal or Scheduling Block item.
 There is no undo action. - Suspend: Suspend the observation of this Scheduling Block.
 Not used. - Resume: Allow further observation of the Scheduling Block.
 Not used. - Mark as Repaired: Mark the Scheduling Block as repaired.
 Not used. - Terminate: Terminate the observation of the Scheduling Block.
 Not used.